Maavan23/DSA-Programs/16-ExcelDataDiagrams/README.md

 - Distance Calculation Between Nodes
 - A Merge Sort Calculation

-# To practice graph drawing and its related calculations. related other calculations are stored your hardcopy notedbook of DSA Module.
+# To practice graph drawing and its related calculations.
+Related other calculations are stored your hardcopy notedbook of DSA Module.